GeorgePreece/GeorgePreece.github.io/_drafts/2021-12-22-dependency-injection.md

 ```

 ### Setter Injection
-In contrast to constructor injection, Setter injection is helpful when a dependency is not required for the client to function.
-Adding optional dependencies to a constructor would add unnecessary clutter and is typically better suited in a setter method.
+In contrast to constructor injection, setter injection helps inject dependencies that are optional or may change during the object's lifetime.
+Adding dependencies like these to a constructor would add unnecessary clutter and is typically better suited in a setter method.

 ```
 class Application {